-If you want your finger on the pulse of the latest openings in Brooklyn, here's five places you must visit.
+If you want your finger on the pulse of the latest openings in Brooklyn, here's four places you must visit.
 These long anticipated spots have opened this year and have quickly become neighborhood favorites, as well as destination restaurants.
 From an old school Jewish Deli modeled after some of NYC's iconic delis to a charming restaurant nestled in the Gowanus section of Brooklyn, there's a lot of funky new spots opening in Brooklyn.

 Frankel's Delicatessen & Appetizing